Article Image

 Op-Med is a collection of original articles contributed by Doximity members.

-If you would like to write for us but don’t know where to start, feel free to refer to the below list of topics that we are currently open to.
-This is not an exhaustive list, and should be taken as a place to brainstorm from.
+If you would like to write for us but don’t know where to start, please refer to the list of topics we are currently open to below.
+This is not an exhaustive list and should be used as a place to brainstorm.
 If you want to read a collection of our especially well-written articles, check out our 2023 Op-Med Awards.

 Lessons Learned and How-Tos